 Town hall meetings shouldn’t resemble lectures or press junkets.
-Have fun and bring some of your cultures into the space with visuals, images, games, and ice breakers.
+Have fun and bring some of your cultures into the space with visuals, images, 5-minute games, and ice breakers.
 It sets the tone and adds the flavor of your company’s culture upfront.
 If the town hall feels less scripted and formal, your employees will feel more inclined to contribute.

 Avoid tech issues

 A town hall meeting means that the entire company is present…along with barking dogs, beeping trucks, and cellphone feedback.
 Make sure that you can play videos, share slides and screens, and mute participants if you need to.
 There are many virtual event platforms that can help you create a good experience with minimal disruption.

 This may seem obvious, but if you want to host an engaging virtual town hall meeting, you should use an engaging platform.
 Zoom, Skype, and Google Meet technically all work, but they weren’t designed for social interaction and group participation.
 Using a tool that is built to be engaging for remote companies (like Gather) is the best way to get your team excited about what you have to say.

 When you create a virtual office on Gather, you can build a dedicated room for Town Hall meetings.
 Not only does it function great for hosting the meeting itself, but this gives everyone the chance to mingle before/after the All Hands.
 It’s easy to talk to people you’re next to, walk out of the meeting together, and continue conversations at someone’s virtual desk.

 Gather can create exciting meeting spaces, opportunities for team building and having fun, and a warm and organic collaboration environment.